Housing & Homelessness

 How soon will I know if I am on the waiting list?

 When your application is received, it will be reviewed to be sure that all required information is included.
-You will be notified in writing within seven business days as to whether you are eligible for geared-to-income assistance, or if additional information is needed for your application.
-If you are eligible, you will be told you are placed on the waiting lists for the locations you selected, and the number of bedrooms your household qualifies for.s.
+You will be notified in writing within ten business days as to whether you are eligible for geared-to-income assistance, or if additional information is needed for your application.
+If you are eligible, you will be told you are placed on the waiting lists for the locations you selected, and the number of bedrooms your household qualifies for.

-What happens while I’m waiting for Housing?
+What happens while I'm waiting for housing?

 It is important that you keep your application up to date in order to stay on the centralized waiting list and maintain your eligibility status.
-You must report any changes to the information you previously submitted within 15 business days of the change taking place or your application can be cancelled and your name removed from the waiting list.
+You must report any changes to the information you previously submitted within 30 business days of the change taking place or your application can be cancelled and your name removed from the waiting list.

 Can I refuse to accept a unit?